Looking for a knee brace for bjj?

 How Do I Care for Knee Brace

-Proper care of a knee brace is also taking care of oneself.
 After using it in your training, cleaning and washing your braces is recommended.
 Make sure to check if your knee braces are machine washable.
-If not, clean your knee braces in cold water and light soap, let them soak and move them from time to time before rinsing and air-drying.
+If not, clean your knee braces in cold water and light soap, let them soak and move them from time to time before rinsing and hanging to air dry.

 Should I Wear Knee Pads All the Time for BJJ?

 No, it is not necessary to wear knee pads in BJJ.
 This decision is purely on your preference.
 But if a knee pad or sleeve adds more comfort to your BJJ training, then yes, feel free to wear them during all your training.